 The Gold Coast buffet is not the best in Vegas to say the least (it’s very plain and small, lately everything seems to be served without much care, unfortunately), but their seafood special draws quite a local crowd so, if you are in the area (next door to the Rio, which has a much more expensive seafood buffet) you can take advantage of what is going to be (probably) one of the cheapest seafood weekend offer (weekend buffets are always much more expensive!).
 Since they can stop this offer without notice, always double check with any establishment by giving them a call and asking to speak to the buffet directly.
 However:

-at this point it’s fair to highlight that, if you are in the Rio/Gold Coast area, you are much better off eating at the good yet affordable Palms buffet (it’s small so read our review and check our videos to make sure it’s for you; you will find the links on that page).
+at this point it’s fair to highlight that, if you are in the Rio/Gold Coast area, you may be better off eating at the good yet affordable Palms buffet, even though changes are taking place and the quality that characterized it is diminishing.